vasilvestre/sf-test/.junie/guidelines.md

   }
   ```
 - The #[Autowire] attribute must specify one of these parameters:
-  - `service`: The service to inject
+  - `service`: The service to inject (use when multiple services implement the same interface)
   - `param`: The parameter to inject
   - `value`: A literal value to inject
   - `expression`: An expression to evaluate and inject